 THE BEST WAY TO COOK FLAT IRON STEAK

 One of the best qualities of the flat iron is its thickness.
 As its name suggests, the steak is flat and not too thick – slightly thicker than 1-inch.
 This makes the flat iron steak ideal for home cooks who want to cook a fast weeknight meal.
 Whether by itself or cut into thin strips for salads and tacos, this steak will not disappoint you and will become your new favorite cut.

 The two best ways to cook the flat iron steak is by either grilled in a hot preheated grill or by pan-seared in a hot cast-iron pan.
 Allowing the steaks to come to room-temperature by setting it on the counter for 30 minutes before cooking will ensure the steaks are not raw in the middle.
 Whether grilled or pan-seared, both methods will require cooking the steak about 4 minutes per side for medium-rare, and 5-6 minutes for medium.
 Grilled flat iron steaks is my preferred method of cooking.

-This recipe is a slightly adapted version from the Black Heels to Tractor Wheels book where she prepares Marlboro Man a flank steak dinner in their dating days.
+This flat-iron Asian steak marinade recipe is so good and slightly adapted from The Pioneer Woman.
+The recipe is from Ree Drummond’s Black Heels to Tractor Wheels book where she prepares her husband, the Marlboro Man, a flank steak dinner in their dating days.
 I love the headnote, “Finished product should not look like leather.” – Amen to that, sister!
-In this version I decided to use flat iron steak because it’s a little bit more juicier and tender than its flank steak cousin.
-Enjoy!
+In this version I decided to use flat iron steak because it’s a little bit more juicy and tender than its flank steak cousin.